Click here to go back.

 Undertale or Cuphead?

-- This trio of two humans and a god live in a Crapsack World.
-The Heroic Mime Silent Snarker and the Plucky Girl lived with each other for as long as they can remember.
+- This trio consisting of two humans and a god live in a Crapsack World.
+The Heroic Mime Silent Snarker and the Plucky Girl lived with each other for as long as they can remember, but are not related.
 The Plucky Girl impatiently wants her and The Hero to become warriors together, but are deemed too young.
 On the day when their mentor figure(s) decide that they are ready to leave their safe haven and receive the weapons that allow them to fight, the life of the hero changes forever as they meet the god.
 The three of them gain companions on their journey to kill the beings that plague their world forever, including an older man whose younger brother is ashamed to be related to, a boy who is revealed to have a strong connection with the beings plaguing the world, and a tough Cool Big Sis who is a mother figure to her adopted family.
 The god aiding the heroes has some power involving death and also allows the hero to summon and command others in battle, the hero is the reincarnation of someone important to the reason why the world is so horrible, and the heroine is easily tricked by a god.
 One route involves killing everyone in the universe, including the hero's friends and the god.
 The route starts with the hero killing many people considered to be family, and ends with the death of the world's god.
 All real endings involve the hero going to an alternate dimension to kill the god ruling over a world.

 Are the names of the hero, heroine, and god Nanashi, Asahi, and Dagda, or Revya, Danette, and Gig?